chuangchuang/xtcp/README.rst

 Pyxtcp
 ======

-Tcp-based communication protocol, `RPC` protocol
+HTTP-based communication protocol, `RPC` protocol

 You can install pyxtcp from PyPI with